-These amendments had no impact on the consolidated financial statements of the Group as it did not identify any contracts as being onerous during the period.
+These amendments had no impact on the consolidated financial statements of the Group as it did not identify any contracts as being onerous during the period the subsidiary.
+This amendment is also applied to an associate or joint venture that elects to apply paragraph D16(a) of IFRS 1.